 4 jersey number in cricket

-The number 4 jersey in cricket is currently worn by Abhishek Sharma in Indian cricket.
-He chose this number after making his international debut.
+The number 4 jersey in cricket is currently worn by Abhishek Sharma in Indian men's international cricket.
+He chose this number for personal reasons, with fans noting the connection to his birth date of 4 September 2000.

-- Abhishek Sharma is among the fastest-rising names in Indian T20 cricket
+- Abhishek Sharma is among the fastest-rising T20 openers for India

-- Fans often search "why abhishek sharma jersey number is 4" — he chose it as a personal number
+- Fans frequently search "why abhishek sharma jersey number is 4" during live broadcasts

 Jersey number 4 is now firmly associated with Abhishek Sharma in Indian cricket.